 You can register for the activity until the last business day before the start of the term.
 All required approvals must be received prior to the end of the add period.
 See the Registrar’s Office or Academic Calendar for deadlines.
 We recommend that you search for opportunities the semester prior to registration in order to plan out your credits.

 As both are activities and courses for credit and are monitored by faculty, you are required to pay a fee for the summer course.
-In order to provide flexibility for students, the College offers a discounted fee of $250 per credit for students who choose to participate in the activity during the Summer semester.
+In order to provide flexibility for students, the College offers a discounted fee for students who choose to participate in the activity during the Summer semester.
+Information on the summer course fees for Experience360 is available from the Bursars Office: https://www.delval.edu/offices-services/bursars-office/tuition-for-undergraduates.
 Students who participate during Fall and Spring semesters are not charged additionally for their activity unless the activity flows into overload credits (more than 19 credits/semester).
 Please remember that all activities are offered during Fall and Spring semesters.
 Participating in the activity during the Academic Year is the recommended option for those who are not able to pay the summer fee.
 Students who participate in outside internships or work experiences during the summer are encouraged to participate regardless if they register for E360 credit and recognition.
 Non-credited activities do not require a fee.

 If your Site Supervisor does not have an e-mail address or cannot access ExperienceLink to verify your position, you must list either a fax number or mailing address AND a phone number in order for the form to be faxed or sent to them by post.
 When applying for your activity, please indicate email@example.com as Site Supervisor e-mail so that you are able to complete the form.
 If the application is being approved by postal mail, you must leave enough time for verification before the deadline.
 In certain cases, the CSPD will call your Site Supervisor to verify your position so that you can meet the deadline.
 In the field at the bottom of the Activity Application Form, please make sure you indicate how your Site Supervisor should be contacted- fax or postal mail- in the section marked “Do you have any questions for the Center for Student Professional Development staff?”